Macquarie Island Facts

 Macquarie Island Physical Description

-This marvel of geology isn’t entirely flat, however.
+This ancient marvel of geology isn’t entirely flat, however.
 That’s because the beautiful site does hold a certain number of moderately elevated locations.
-Some hills, highly rounded in nature, do appear.
+Some individual hills, highly rounded in nature, do appear.
 These rise to heights of as much as 1,200 – 1,400 ft (365 – 425 m).

 Macquarie Island Location, Formation, and Ecosystem

-It boasts an utterly unique geological situation, due to its nature.
+The landmass boasts an utterly unique geological situation, due to its nature.
 It actually represents only a tiny part of a much larger structure.
 That’s the similarly-named Macquarie Ridge.
 That’s an undersea formation, pushed into its location through the actions of tectonic plates.

 Features Sharing Its Region